danomation/Automation-Ragnarok-Script/README.md

 None of the ragnarok online files are hosted by this github.
 It is only an automation piece for educational purposes.
 Please respect copyright laws

 # Instructions:
-Fresh Ubuntu 22.04 VM, open root, and type in command:
+(recommended) Fresh Ubuntu 22.04 VM, open root, and type in command:
 1. ```git clone https://github.com/danomation/ragnarok_script.git && bash ragnarok_script/ragnarok.sh  ```
 2. Wait for server to install 15-20mins.
 3. Allow incoming ports TCP 80, 5999 if you have a firewall (AWS security group)